bloomberg/chromium.bb/docs/security/rule-of-2.md

 The trick of this technique lies in finding a sufficiently-trivial grammar, and committing to its limitations.

-Another good approach is to define a Mojo message type for the information you want, extract that information from a complex input object in a sandboxed process, and then send the information to a higher-privileged process in a Mojo message using the message type.
+Another good approach is to

+  1. define a new Mojo message type for the information you want;
+  2. extract that information from a complex input object in a sandboxed process; and then
+  3. send the result to a higher-privileged process in a Mojo message using the new message type.

 That way, the higher-privileged process need only process objects adhering to a well-defined, generally low-complexity grammar.
 This is a big part of why [we like for Mojo messages to use structured types](mojo.md#Use-structured-types).

-For example, it would be safe enough to convert a PNG to an `SkBitmap` in a sandboxed process, and then send the `SkBitmap` to a higher-privileged process via IPC.
+For example, it should be safe enough to convert a PNG to an `SkBitmap` in a sandboxed process, and then send the `SkBitmap` to a higher-privileged process via IPC.
 Although there may be bugs in the IPC message deserialization code and/or in Skia's `SkBitmap` handling code, we consider this safe enough for a